 Deep down, I hope I may someday try my hand at being a voice actor.
 Nothing makes me happier than making people laugh and smile.

 Intern: Ashley Chong

 Hello all, my name is Ashley Chong and I’m presently a senior in International Studies with an Anthropology Minor and a Writing Certificate.
 My focus in International Studies is Post-Colonial/Diasporic Studies and East Asian Studies.
 My interest is in transnationalism; my final thesis and capstone projects will be about my experience as a Korean-American.

 I hope to receive a Fulbright after I graduate to work on creative work (which will probably be a mix of poetry, prose, and perhaps music) in South Korea.
 After that, I hope to do an MFA in Literary Translation, as I have found the intersection and interplay of the languages I speak and study fascinating.

 Beyond my studies, I am involved in music and in my church.
 I play the violin and am presently participation in Iowa’s chamber music program.
 At church, I help lead a small group and help with children’s choir.
 I also am a translator in Korean for the Translate Iowa Project.
 If I’m not doing any of the above, then I’m most likely on Spotify finding new music, writing, or spending time with friends.

 Majors: Marketing Management, International Studies

 Hello!
 My name is Inhee and I am from South Korea.
-I am a junior at the University of Iowa, double majoring in Marketing Management and International Studies with an emphasis in African Studies.
+I am a senior at the University of Iowa, double majoring in Marketing Management and International Studies with an emphasis in African Studies.